Bits to Word

 Description

-The block Bits to Word converts an input bit vector of length into -bit integer.
-The block outputs an unsigned integer with word length .
+Block Bits to Word converts an input bit vector of length in -a bit integer.
+The output of the block is an unsigned integer with the length of the word. .

-If the value is set for the parameters Input bit order `LSB first`then the block considers the first element of the input vector as the least significant bit (LSB) of the output and considers the subsequent bits as the next significant bits in ascending order.
+If for the parameter Input bit order the value is set LSB first, then the block considers the first element of the input vector as the least significant bit (LSB) of the output and considers subsequent bits as the next significant bits in ascending order.

 Ports